taliajmallo/rpgs/characters/Jasskia/charsheet.md

 temporary hit points equal to your kineticist level.
 If the damage you take from any source is reduced to zero, it is counted as a miss for the purposes of of abilities that trigger on a hit or miss.
-The temporary hitpoints regenerate at a rate of 1 per minute.
+The temporary hitpoints regenerate at a rate of 1 per minute, and accepting burn from an Aether wild talent restores temporary hitpoints equal to your level.
+You may accept burn to empower this.
+Every point of burn increases the maximum temporary HP by half your level, and every two points of burn increase the regeneration rate by 1 per minute.

 ## VMC Class Features
 ### Mystery of Life
 Divine entities have gifted you with supernatural powers of healing, much to